etaque/elm-dialog/README.md

         ({ model | dialog = newDialog }, Effects.map DialogAction dialogFx)
 ```

+The first parameter (`150`) is the duration of the animation, in milliseconds.

 ### View

-It's a two steps process:
+You can find *[here](./example/styles/simple.css)* a default stylesheet for the dialog.
+On Elm side, it's a two-steps process:

 * Plug the Dialog view at the root of your view.
 It's only a shell, hidden by default.
   It will be in charge of showing up the dialog content and backdrop according to state.

-  Note: you can find [here](./example/styles/simple.css) a default stylesheet for the dialog.

 ```elm
 view : Address Action -> Model -> Html